smXplorer/AlliGator/docs/source/alligator-version-history.rst

     + Renamed "Decay Points to Skip" to "Gates to Skip"
     + Renamed "Revert Gates" to "Reverse Gates"
     + Added File Path to AlliGator Window Title for all files
-    + Minor cosmetic changes and bug fixes
+    - Minor cosmetic changes and Bug Fixes

 -----------------
 0.15 (2019-02-09)
 -----------------

-    + Minor bug fixes and cosmetic changes
+    - Minor Bug Fixes and cosmetic changes
     + Added option to represent phase lifetime vs total intensity or background-subtracted intensity (Phasor Graph)
     + Settings: Moved "Laser Period" parameter to Fluorescence Decay tab and "Pseudo Phasor Add'l Parameters" to Phasor Graph tab
     + Removed Ctrl+C and Ctrl+Shift+C shortcuts to avoid conflict with the standard usage